Updated June 2015Spencer Davis guitar, vocal

 With the departure of Steve Winwood the magic seemed to have gone.
 In October of 1968 Eddie Hardin and Pete York left to form the critically-acclaimed duo 'Hardin and York'.
 They were replaced by Nigel Olsson and Pete Murray but after a final single and a cancelled album, Spencer Davis disbanded the group.

 Davis initially re-located to Germany and later moved to the USA but the Spencer Davis Group's last stab at fame came about unusually when the theme song for ITV's popular childrens TV show Magpie turned out to have been recorded by the late 60s line-up of the Spencer Davis Group under a pseudonym 'The Murgatroyd Band'.

 Muff Winwood who left the group at the same time as Steve, had taken a job offer from Chris Blackwell to work for Island Records as sales and promotion agent.
 He worked for Island until 1978 when he accepted a job as senior executive at Sony Records, a position he still holds today.
-He has played a major role in the launching of some of the biggest British music stars of the 1980s and 90s.
+In this capacity, he played a major role in the launching of some of the biggest British music stars of the 1980s and 90s.

 Pete York moved to Germany where he lives today and continues to play drums which involves occasional touring and recording with his long-time friend Eddie Hardin.
 Pete has also appeared on recordings and on stage with many famous names in music from the 1960s and 1970s.
 Pete remains a highly respected drummer and has his own great website maintained by Gerhart Schindler at: www.peteyork.net

 Spencer Davis returned to music in the 70s and 80s which included a short-lived Spencer Davis Group reunion in 1973.
 He lives today on the American west coast and still performs and tours occasionally.
 The 1980s also saw the re-union of the original Spencer Davis Group line-up in a courtroom setting with the former members suing the Island Records company for un-paid royalties (none of them had been paid for recordings made prior to 1968).
 A settlement was eventually reached after a costly legal battle.